-The additional payments described above are made from PIMCO or the Distributor's (or their affiliates') own assets (and sometimes, therefore referred to as "revenue sharing") pursuant to agreements with insurance companies, their affiliates or other financial firms and do not change the price paid by an insurance company's separate account for the purchase of a Portfolio's shares or the amount a Portfolio will receive as proceeds from such sales.
+The additional payments described above are made from PIMCO or the Distributor's own assets (and sometimes, therefore referred to as "revenue sharing") pursuant to agreements with insurance companies, their affiliates or other financial firms and do not change the price paid by an insurance company's separate account for the purchase of a Portfolio's shares or the amount a Portfolio will receive as proceeds from such sales.
 These payments are made to insurance companies (as selected by PIMCO or the Distributor) that have invested significant amounts in shares of the Portfolios.
 The level of payments made to a financial firm in any future year will vary.

 In addition to the payments described above, from time to time, PIMCO and/or the Distributor pays or reimburses insurance companies, broker-dealers, banks, recordkeepers or other financial institutions for PIMCO's and/or the Distributor's attendance at conferences, seminars or informational meetings sponsored by such firms, or PIMCO and/or the Distributor co-sponsor such events with such financial institutions.
 PIMCO and/or the Distributor also provide other non-cash compensation in the form of reimbursement for reasonable travel and lodging expenses for attendees of PIMCO educational events, occasional meals, tickets or other entertainment, as well as small gifts to such firms' representatives and charitable contributions to valid charitable organizations, as permitted by applicable law, rules and regulations.
 Payments and reimbursements for such activities are made out of PIMCO's and/or the Distributor's own assets and at no cost to the Portfolios.
 These payments and reimbursements may be made from profits received by PIMCO from advisory fees and supervisory and administrative fees paid to PIMCO by the Trust.
-Such activities by PIMCO and/or the Distributor may provide incentives to financial institutions to sell shares of the Portfolios.
-Additionally, these activities may give PIMCO and/or the Distributor additional access to sales representatives of such financial institutions, which may increase sales of Portfolio shares.
+Such activities may provide incentives to financial institutions, which may increase sales of Portfolio shares.